 - See an outline of the Symposium Program

 - Download the Book of Abstracts (PDF, 798KB)

 Inquiries can be directed to the convenors, Associate Professor Michael Griffith (firstname.lastname@example.org), ph.
 02-9701 4192 or Dr Elaine LIndsay (email@example.com), ph.
 02-9739 2898, Faculty of Arts and Sciences, Australian Catholic University.

 Call for papers for publication

-The call for papers for presentation at the Symposium has closed.
-It is intended, however, that there will be a second call for papers for publication in the peer-reviewed Journal of the Association for the Study of Australian Literature (JASAL) in an issue marking David Malouf's 80th birthday in 2014.
-Papers that place Malouf's life and work in an international context, or address broad themes in his writing, the range of genres he employs, his relationship with the visual arts, music and theatre, or his influence on contemporary writers and culture will be particularly welcome.
-Presenters may also be invited to expand their papers into 4,500 - 6,000 word essays for publication in JASAL.
+A call for papers for publication in the Journal of the Association for the Study of Australian Literature (JASAL) marking David Malouf's 80th birthday in March 2014 is now open.
+Papers that place his life and work in an international context, or address broad themes in his writing, the range of genres he employs, his relationship with the visual arts, music and theatre, or his influence on contemporary writers and culture will be particularly welcome.
+Selected papers from the Symposium will be published, but further papers are invited to ensure a good coverage of the subject.

 For NSW Teachers: ACU is a NSW Institute of Teachers endorsed provider of professional development.
 This workshop addresses the following teaching standards at Professional Competence: 1.2.1, 1.2.2, 1.2.3; 2.2.1, 2.2.3, 2.2.4; 3.2.1, 3.2.2, 3.2.3, 3.2.4, 3.2.5, 3.2.6; 4.2.1, 4.2.2, 4.2.3, 4.2.4.
 Number of hours: 7.5 hours.
 If you require a Certificate of Attendance, could you please include your school name and address on the registration form.